 Many people prefer brick houses, and in fact, it is very popular in Australia that many houses in the metropolitan areas are made with bricks.
 One of the reasons that homebuyers prefer brick houses over wood houses is the higher resale value of brick houses.
 Studies revealed that brick houses are 6-8% higher in resale value than wood houses in the same size.
 The price difference is attributed to the minimal maintenance and slower wearing of bricks.

 Unlike wood houses, brick houses are not affected by insects and rot.
-If wood houses are affected by insects or rot, it may need to be removed and replaced.
+If wood houses are affected by insects or rot, they may need to be removed and replaced.
 Properly built brick houses are also resistant to the wet and dry process of rain and storms.
 While brick houses are eroded by winds, ice, and expansion and contraction by temperature changes, the process is very lengthy.

 Brick houses have a key advantage in metropolitan areas – it’s fireproof.
 This meant fire is less likely to spread in a neighbourhood and lead to extensive property loss.

 The temperature resistance of bricks helps with more efficient use of energy.
-With insulation installed, the indoor temperature of brick houses is less influenced by outside temperature changes, reducing the need of cooling or heating.
+With insulation installed, the indoor temperature of brick houses is less influenced by outside temperature changes, reducing the need for cooling or heating.
 In doing so, the overall energy consumption in a year is lower as well.

 The price premium of brick houses is also due to the higher construction cost of bricks.
 Quality bricks are critical for home building to reduce the maintenance cost over the years.
-Cheap bricks might cost less at first, but they are susceptible to mold, moisture retention and cracks.
+Cheap bricks might cost less at first, but they are susceptible to mould moisture retention and cracks.

 If you are planning to have vegetation climbing up the exterior wall of your house, brick houses may not be the best option.
 The roots of the climbing ivy can damage bricks and widen cracks on the bricks.